redgeneLauren/HTMLcourse-sample/Content/NestingAndAttributes.facts.md

 2. Indentation and Alignment

-    - Indentation and alignment in HTML enhances the readability of the code.
+    - In `nesting` HTML code the indentation and alignment enhances the readability of the code.

     - Indentation should reflect a logical structure.
 An element should match the same `level` as the opening tag.

     - Indent the contents of the element between the opening tag and the closing tag.

     - Do not use unnecessary indentation and blank lines, only indent elements base on its indentation level.

+    - Proper nesting, indentation and alignment should be observed in using HTML.

     - The code below shows proper indentation level and alignment.